Mitesh-Patidar/Absenteeism-in-Employees-HR-data-Analytics-Project/README.md

-## I have anlysed an HR dataset about absenteeism and health.
-I have develop a database, SQL queries to answer the requirments and built a dashboard.
-I have used Microsoft SQL Server Management Studio.
+### This project analyzes an HR dataset to explore the relationship between absenteeism and health.
+It includes:

+#### A data model: Developed in Microsoft SQL Server Management Studio (SSMS).
+#### SQL queries: Designed to answer specific questions about absenteeism and health trends.
+#### Interactive dashboard: Visualizes key findings for clear communication.
-## Requirment : Determine how to provide a bonus and incentive to healthy employees.
+### Requirment : Determine how to provide a bonus and incentive to healthy employees.

 # SQL Queries:
    --creating a join table